WIEGO has worked closely with the International Labour Organization (ILO) in the development of statistics on the informal economy.

 A pamphlet, Counting the World's Informal Workers: A Global Snapshot (available in English, French and Spanish), offers data by status in employment, age, and branch of industry.

-In 2002, WIEGO compiled and analyzed available recent national data on informal employment for an ILO publication called Women and Men in the Informal Economy: A Statistical Picture.
-That publication was seen as the pre-eminent source of statistics on informal employment.
+In 2002, WIEGO compiled and analyzed available national data on informal employment for an ILO publication, Women and Men in the Informal Economy: A Statistical Picture.
+For many years this publication was seen as the pre-eminent source of statistics on informal employment.

 In 2013, an update was jointly prepared and published by the ILO and WIEGO.
 Women and Men in the Informal Economy: A Statistical Picture, 2nd Edition builds on the 2002 edition but does not contain the regional estimates.
 Instead it presents more detailed data on informal employment and employment in the informal sector for 42 countries plus six cities in China and two provinces of Indonesia, and on categories of informal workers.